-Grade Strand Standard Code Benchmark K Citizenship and Government 1.
-Civic Skills: Apply civic reasoning and demonstrate civic skills, including civic discourse, for the purpose of informed and engaged lifelong civic participation.
-K.1.1.1 Demonstrate civic skills in a classroom that reflect an understanding of civic values by identifying a classroom goal and listing ways that students work together using civic skills to address a need or goal.
-K Citizenship and Government 2.
-Democratic Values and Principles: Explain democratic values and principles that guide governments, societies and communities, and analyze the tensions within the United States constitutional government.
-K.1.2.1 Consider the groups you belong to and describe ways group members show they belong to the group. К 1.
-Citizenship and Government 3.
-Rights and Responsibilities: Explain and evaluate rights, duties and responsibilities in democratic society.
-K.1.3.1 List groups you belong to and name your role.
-Describe your responsibilities to each of those groups.
-K 1.
-Citizenship and Government 4.
-Governmental Institutions and Political Processes: Explain and evaluate processes, rules and laws of United States governmental institutions at local, state and federal levels, and tribal nations.
-K.1.4.1 Identify examples of rules in the school and neighborhood community and explain why they exist; describe incentives for following rules and consequences for breaking rules.
+Citizenship and Government

+- 1. Civic Skills: Apply civic reasoning and demonstrate civic skills for the purpose of informed and engaged lifelong civic participation. - 2.
+Democratic Values and Principles: Explain democratic values and principles that guide governments, societies and communities and analyze the tensions within the United States constitutional government. - 3.
+Rights and Responsibilities: Explain and evaluate rights, duties and responsibilities in democratic society. - 4.
+Governmental Institutions and Political Processes: Explain and evaluate processes, rules and laws of the United States governmental institutions at local, state and federal levels and within Tribal Nations. - 5.
+Public Policy: Analyze how public policy is shaped by governmental and non-governmental institutions and how people and communities take action to solve problems and shape public policy. - 6.
+Tribal Nations: Evaluate the unique political status, trust relationships and governing structures of sovereign Tribal Nations and the United States.